cosinekitty/sapphire/Moots.md

 ![Moots menu options](images/moots_menu.png)

+When enabled, the "Use triggers for control" option changes all the Moots control input ports from gate mode to trigger mode (see notes about these above) and the panel displays the word TRIGGER.
+When disabled, the inputs are in gate mode and the panel displays the word GATE.

 The menu contains "Anti-click ramping" options for all five controls.
 Anti-click ramping, when enabled, causes the corresponding control to fade the polyphonic voltages down to zero before disconnecting a cable,